AdobeXD/plugin-samples/reference/javascript/environment.md

 ## Accessing global APIs

 Supported APIs that you would expect as window globals in other enviroments are also available as globals in XD.
-Examples include `XMLHttpRequest`, `fetch`, `WebSocket`, `document`, and more.
+Examples include `XMLHttpRequest`, `fetch`, `WebSocket`, `Document`, and more.

 Example: